Best Noise Cancelling Headphones of 2020

 Beats Solo Pro

-We never thought we'd meet a pair of on-ear noise cancelling headphones that could go toe-to-toe with their over-ear siblings.
-Then we tried the Beats Solo Pro.
+We never thought we'd meet a pair of on-ear noise cancelling headphones that could go toe-to-toe with their over-ear siblings, until we tried the Beats Solo Pro.
 Despite not covering the entire ear, these headphones manage to create an effective acoustic seal, and the active noise cancellation does a good job of mopping up most of the soundwaves that leak through.
 They also provide excellent, bass-forward sound and simple controls.

 Read review: Beats Solo Pro